Maison de Victor Hugo

 Grab a bar stool at a brightly coloured table, sit back, and savour one of France's most unique specialties in this stylish dumpling...

 6 place des Vosges, 4e · interesting places nearby

 Maison de Victor Hugo information

-Between 1832 and 1848 writer Victor Hugo lived in an apartment on the 3rd floor of Hôtel de Rohan-Guéménée, overlooking one of Paris' most elegant squares.
-He moved here a year after the publication of Notre Dame de Paris (The Hunchback of Notre Dame), completing Ruy Blas while living here.
-His house is now a small museum devoted to the life and times of the celebrated novelist and poet, with an impressive collection of his personal drawings and portraits.
+Between 1832 and 1848 the writer Victor Hugo lived in an apartment in Hôtel de Rohan-Guéménée, a townhouse overlooking one of Paris' most elegant squares.
+He moved here a year after the publication of Notre Dame de Paris (The Hunchback of Notre Dame), completing Ruy Blas during his stay.
+His house is now a museum devoted to the life of this celebrated novelist and poet, with an impressive collection of his personal drawings and portraits.
 Temporary exhibitions command an admission fee.